-3Ls only; capped at 15 students.
+3Ls only (including AJDs in their second year at Emory), capped at 15 students.
 Individual placements may have additional eligibility requirements.
-Small firms may not have more than 2 externs in the same semester.

 Selection Method:

 Students apply to the program via the Small Firm externship job posting in Symplicity.
 Once students accept their offers, placements receive the applications from Emory, which then matches the students to the firms based on student and firm rankings of each other.